Direct Access for Answers to Conjunctive Queries with Aggregation: Incorporating the Annotation and Aggregation in the Order

-\subparagraph*{Hardness of an ACQ.} \Cref{theorem:annotated-order-intractability} states the hardness of direct access for $R\times S$ by the order of the annotation.
+In addition, we cannot similarly deduce the hardness of \ACQs based on the negative side of \Cref{thm:dichotomy-general-annotation}.
+The proof of \Cref{thm:dichotomy-general-annotation} is based on \Cref{lem:X} that states the hardness of direct access for $R\times S$ by the order of the annotation.
 For that, we needed to use the power of the annotation, namely, the annotation of an answer $(a,b)$ is the product of the annotations of $R(a)$ and $S(b)$.
-This does not necessarily imply that we have a similar hardness when the computed value is within an ACQ, say using $\aggcount$.
-For example, direct access for $Q(\aggcount(),x, y) \datarule R(x), S(y)$ is clearly in $\linlog$, since the computed value has no impact (as it is always $1$).
+This does not necessarily imply that we have a similar hardness when the computed value is within an \ACQ, say using $\aggcount$.
+For example, direct access for $Q(\aggcount(),x, y) \datarule R(x), S(y)$ is clearly in $\linlog$ since the computed value has no impact (as it is always $1$).